n3t1nv4d3/WebAppSec/README.md

 # ITP425 WebAppSec

-This setup is intended for the USC ITP425 class of Fall 2022
+This setup is intended for the USC ITP425 course of Fall 2022